Pink Hair Is Making A (Surprisingly Wearable) Comeback For Spring 2020

 Colourist Kate Reid equates pink hair dye to the sparkly lip gloss many of us loved as teens.
 "They're both shiny, bright, and have that '90s pop," she says.
 While the glitter makeup of years past is relatively easy to find again, it's rose-tinted highlights and cotton-candy braids that are fully back in focus after New York Fashion Week.

-What will the raddest versions of pink be for 2020?
+What will the most rad versions of pink be for 2020?
 We've compiled Reid's predictions, plus more from other in-the-know colourists, for proof that pink hair is not only back, it's cheerier than ever.